Health & Safety

 - Sustainable Environment.
 We have discovered that most of the waste, litter, and rubbish generated in our cabins comes from the contents and shipping materials of care packages.
 Many parents have told us it is expensive and burdensome to fill and mail packages with toys their campers would not typically use at home, yet they feel pressured to do so during camp.
 We would like to better model sustainable living by not consuming as much in such a wasteful way.

-Of course, we understand that sometimes sending items to camp will be necessary and we will make accomodations for forgotten essential items or lost/broken essentials.
+Of course, we understand that sometimes sending items to camp will be necessary and we will make accommodations for forgotten essential items or lost/broken essentials.
 More information is available in the Parent Manual.

 how can I stay up-to-date with what's going on at Camp Newman over the summer?